SushiLab/mVIRs/README.md

 # Installation

-The tools is written in `python` and has some dependencies:
+The tools is written in `python` and has the following dependencies:

 - `Python>=3.7`
 	- `pysam>=0.15.2`